landino44/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
 Luciano Andino's final project

-## **Parking in The City**
-In a city where you must pay for parking on the street, this dapp allows drivers to pay their parking time.
-On the other hand, it gives to the government the opportunity to receive those payments and to control that every parked car has been initiated its parking time in the dapp.
+## **Rent a Parking Space**
+This dapp allows people to rent a parking space per hour.
+Parking lots and individuals can offer their free spaces.
+Ussing the app, driver will be able to seach into the free spaces close to their destination,  reserve one of them for a period of time, and paying its cost by a direct transfer to the owner.
+To simplify the problem, drivers will not be able to make a reservation for a future day.
+Each reservation must be for at least one hour.

-**Parking Areas**
+**Parking Space**
+Every Parking S

 The city is divided into different areas, which are labeled on every street, and each of them has a parking price per hour.

 **Government**